d12frosted/elpa-mirror/gnu/denote-readme.txt

         The `denote-create-note-in-subdirectory' is a more descriptive
         alias of `denote-subdirectory'.

+  Create note and add a template
+        The `denote-template' command creates a new note and inserts the specified template below the front matter ([The denote-templates option]).
+Available candidates for templates are specified in the user option `denote-templates'.

+        This is equivalent to calling `denote' when `denote-prompts' is set to `'(template title keywords)'.

+        The `denote-create-note-with-template' is an alias of the command `denote-template', meant to help with discoverability.

 [Standard note creation] See section 3.1

 [The denote-prompts option] See section 3.1.1

+[The denote-templates option] See section 3.1.2

 3.2 Create note using Org capture